locnnil/workshop/docs/reference/workshop-definition.rst

 Filename convention
 -------------------

-The path of the workshop definition file must have the following format: :file:`workshop.<NAME>.yaml`.

-.. tip:: Workshop definitions should be located in the :file:`.workshop` folder.
+Workshop definition files should be located in the :file:`.workshop` folder, with the filename :file:`<NAME>.yaml`.

 Here, :samp:`<NAME>` is a placeholder that stands for the actual name of the workshop itself;